google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

     } TransItem;
 ~~~~~~~~~~~

+`versioned_type` is a value from the IANA registry in {{versioned_trans_types}}
-`versioned_type` is the type of the encapsulated data structure and the earliest
+that identifies the type of the encapsulated data structure and the earliest
 version of this protocol to which it conforms.
 This document is v2.

 `data` is the encapsulated data structure.
 The various structures named with the